sarabanderby/lemonade-stand-assistant/README.md

 - **IBM HAP Detector**: Monitors conversations for hate, abuse, and profanity
 - **Prompt Injection Detector**: Identifies and blocks attempts to manipulate the AI assistant
 - **Language Detector**: Ensures responses are in acceptable languages (English and Turkish)

+Furthemore, there is a:
+- **Regex Detector**; Blocks specific text without the use of models.
+In our case, its other fruits we consider "competitors".

 The guardrails orchestrator coordinates these detectors to evaluate inputs and outputs before presenting responses to users.